o2sh/onefetch/.github/ISSUE_TEMPLATE/new_language.md

 ---
 name: New Language Request
 about: Request for a new language to be supported
-title: "New Language Request: [LANGUAGE]"
+title: 'New Language Request: [LANGUAGE]'
-labels: 'Type: Enhancement, good first issue'
+labels: 'Enhancement, good first issue'

 ---